mackuba/MacBlip/ObjectiveBlip/README.markdown

     [OBMessage count]; // returns number of messages [OBMessage objectWithId: 123]; // returns specific message (lookup is fast since it's done through a dictionary)

+Some options that you may want to set on OBConnector:

+* `autoLoadAvatars` - if on, it will first fetch all missing avatar images before answering to a dashboardRequest request (off by default)
+* `userAgent` - your user agent string (default: ObjectiveBlip/0.x)
+* `autoLoadPictureInfo` - if on, it will pass ?include=pictures to dashboard requests to include attached picture URLs;
+  it's not a lot of data, but you can turn this off if you don't need pictures (default is on)

 ## License